 Cooked salmon is often frozen, but it depends on how it has been cooked.
 It’s best to freeze salmon that was cooked with the smallest amount of additional ingredients in it, like sauces and condiments.
 For best results, cooked salmon must be placed on the edges or bottom part of the freezer for immediate freezing.
-This is often to stop the water content of the fish to exude and crystalize during freezing.
+This is often to stop the water content of the fish from exuding and crystalize during freezing.

-- Fresh, wild salmon may be a seasonal catch, meaning, buying it at the height of its season ensures the freshest fish and therefore the widest variety.
+- Fresh, wild salmon may be a seasonal catch, meaning, buying it at the height of its season ensures the freshest fish and, therefore the widest variety.

 - When you’re picking out your salmon, search for a fillet that’s moist and glistening.
 The flesh should be slightly resilient and firm when lightly pressed.
 Like most fish, it’s best to cook it on an equivalent day it had been purchased.
-If you are doing a purchase ahead, keep it in the refrigerator or cooler with ice.
+If you are making a purchase ahead, keep it in the refrigerator or cooler with ice.

 - To select the simplest salmon, consider your required flavor preference and preferred cooking method.

 Tell me, how can I improve this recipe?
 Your opinion is very important.